Series 1 — Episode 12

 Through the mist of a steamy bathroom, we see a girl relaxing in a bathtub.
 The door opens quietly and we see someone’s hand, carrying a portable electric heater.
 The figure tosses the fire into the bath tub and the girl is electrocuted...

-Some months later1, Dr Keel is going out to the cinema to see “The Rebel”.
-Carol remarks it’s a good film and he quips that she can tell him how it ends then - every time he goes out he’s interrupted.
+Some months later 1, Dr David Keel (Ian Hendry) is going out to the cinema to see “The Rebel”.
+Carol Wilson (Ingrid Hafner) remarks it’s a good film and he quips that she can tell him how it ends then - every time he goes out he’s interrupted.
 Sure enough, Elaine Bateman (Caroline Blakiston) is working in her office at a dance hall and we see a hand move across and turn on her gas fire without lighting it and the gas hisses into the room...

 Dr Keel is summoned to the dance hall where he’s met by Trevor Price (David Sutton), who found Elaine and called Emergency.

-Elaine comes to and the doctor explains that the gas tap was on; she was only saved because Mr Price came to take her home and had to force his way in to the office.
-The police arrive to investigate and the Sergeant (Neil Wilson) tells Dr Keel that she had previously reported that someone was trying to kill her but no evidence was found, they had dismissed her as a crank.
+Elaine comes to and the doctor explains that the gas tap was on; she was only saved because Trevor came to take her home and had to force his way in to the office.
+The police arrive to investigate and the sergeant (Neil Wilson) tells Dr Keel that Elaine had previously reported that someone was trying to kill her.
+As no evidence was found, they had dismissed her as a crank.
 The sergeant looks set to do so again until he realises there’s no key for the door that had been locked.